Tannin in Animal Nutrition

 One Substance, Different Applications

-Tannin has many virtues: it is a potent natural antibacterial; it binds to animal proteins and stabilizes them; it is an antioxidant, belonging to the polyphenols family, and can therefore counteract the free radicals that cause cellular ageing.
+Tannin has many virtues: it binds to animal proteins and stabilizes them; it is an antioxidant, belonging to the polyphenols family, and can therefore counteract the free radicals that cause cellular ageing.
 Its qualities make it useful in various fields of application.